-In April 2018, the Pennsylvania Gaming Control Board (PGCB) came to decide how many online gambling websites licensees the state can launch.
+In April 2018, the Pennsylvania Gaming Control Board (PGCB) came to decide how many online gambling licensees the state can launch.
 It calls these online casino websites “skins,” and in Pennsylvania, the sky is the limit on skins.

 However, there is a specific mold these skins must fit.

 After PGCB approved temporary rules and regulations regarding online gambling skins in PA, Executive Director Kevin O’Toole summed up the state’s skins policy: